 Our work, is supported by Reading Borough Council (RBC) with whom we have now built close collaborative relations.
 This was demonstrated by the attendance of RBC staff at our Third Forum (which focused on Partnerships and Networking) and again at our Fourth Forum on Homelessness.

 These relationships with RBC and other Public Sector partners will strengthen further in the future, espcially if we continue to be supported by the Voluntary Sector in Reading, including our Members; this, in turn, will allow RAN to constructively use our voice on behalf of all those in need of Information and Advice.

 Our First Forum focused on the main social policy issues arising in our Members' work with the different peoples and communities of Reading.
 This was a deliberate decision: we wanted to better understand the landscape within which we are operating.

-Subsequent forums have covered areas of concern or interest from our Members: Mental Health, Partnerships, Homelessness, and Universal Credit.
+Subsequent forums have covered areas of concern or interest from our Members: Mental Health, Partnerships, Homelessness, Universal Credit and Advocacy services in Reading.

 Although RAN will guide the topics suggested and try to create Forums of interest to a wide variety of Voluntary Sector organisations, albeit with priority on Information & Advice-focused organisations, we will always try to predict or respond to trends where we spot issues of wide concern.

 We also try to summarise and, where appropriate, publish the outcomes of the Forum.
 Sometimes this 'publication' can include formal reports to the local policy bodies.
 If you want more information about outcomes of any of our previous forums, please Contact Us.